udacity/AIPND/notes/lab_intro-to-python-lab.md

 &nbsp;
 &nbsp;

-## Eliminating Syntax errors with Text Editor/Integrated Development Environment (IDE)
+## Eliminating Syntax errors with Text Editor/Integrated Development Environment
 If you are experiencing a lot of syntax errors with your code, you may consider downloading your code and looking at it with your favorite text editor/IDE to help eliminate the syntax errors from your program.
 Recall in **_2.
 Intro to Python_**, **_Lesson 5.
 Scripting_**, **_Section 6.
 Programming Environment Setup_** you were provided with a number of text editors that are available to use with python (like _Atom_, _Sublime Text_, _Notepad++_.
-Additionally, when you installed Anaconda, the Spyder IDE for python should be available through the Anaconda Navigator.
+Additionally, when you installed Anaconda, the Spyder IDE (Integrated Development Environment) for python should be available through the Anaconda Navigator.
 &nbsp;
 &nbsp;
 &nbsp;